A True Story Illustrating why a CASA Matters

 Growing more concerned and curious, the CASA heard some noises from the living room and walked in to find their biological father passed out on the couch surrounded by beer with child pornography playing on the TV in the living room.

-One call to the Social Worker later, and my little brothers were removed from their father’s care and, shortly after, placed into ours.
+One phone call later, and my little brothers were removed from their father’s care and, shortly after, placed into ours.

 CASA’s save lives.
 There is a reason Judges give them special permissions the Department of Health and Welfare does not - it’s because there needs to be more supervision in these children’s lives.